 Larry ‘Buster’ Crabbe is his usual humourless, authoritative presence.
 Charles Middleton plays Ming again, although by this time he seems to be getting tired of the role and a note of dreariness enters his performance.
 Frank Shannon plays Dr Zarkov, as before, like the era’s equivalent of a mentally ill man.
 This time out Carol Hughes has replaced Jean Raymond in the role of Dale Arden, in so doing making Dale from a blonde into a brunette.
 Anne Gwynne is the amusing new addition.
 She is played as the nearest equivalent of a slutty, calculating strumpet that the era was allowed to get away with with scenes trying to seduce Flash and even faking her own suicide to escape from a cell.

 Flash Gordon was subsequently revived in a brief-lived live-action tv series Flash Gordon (1954) starring Steve Holland, which is poorly regarded by fans.
 The serial was cinematically remade by producer Dino De Laurentiis as Flash Gordon (1980) starring Sam Jones.
 At the same time, De Laurentiis in conjunction with Filmation also sponsored a little-seen animated tv series Flash Gordon/The New Adventures of Flash Gordon (1979), which lasted for sixteen episodes.
 There was a subsequent animated series Flash Gordon (1996), which recast the central characters as teenagers.
 Flash Gordon (2007-8) was a live-action remake for television starring Eric Johnson that widely alters the originals.
-Flesh Gordon (1972) was a X-rated parody and let to a sequel with Flesh Gordon Meets the Cosmic Cheerleaders (1991).
+Flesh Gordon (1974) was a softcore parody and let to a sequel with Flesh Gordon Meets the Cosmic Cheerleaders (1991).